maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlBuilder.md

 WHERE Name LIKE {0} AND CategoryID = {1}
 ```

-This is how you can dynamically construct the clause body.
+This is how you can dynamically construct the clause's body.
 This *separator* feature does not apply for all clauses.
 For example, calling JOIN two times will append JOIN on both calls.
 Also notice we used a zero index for both parameter placeholders, but the output shows zero and one indexes.
 The format string must always use method-call-relative placeholders, SqlBuilder takes care of translating those into instance-relative.

 To keep things DRY you can also use the [_][6] method for clause continuation: